 Sorts, preserves, and makes accessible the records of our Society’s history.
 New members are always welcome.
 Contact the office if you need something from the archives or if you’d like to help preserve our history.

 The goal of the Membership committee is to grow the USR membership through activities that attract visitors and encourage membership.
 Specific activities include: welcoming members and visitors on Sundays, quarterly social brunches for visitors, and quarterly “Introduction to Unitarian Universalism” brunches featuring the Minister and Director of Religious Education.
 New members are introduced to the congregation at a Sunday service.
 The committee works closely with the Membership Administrator.

 Our co-ed team plays in the Ridgewood Church League.
-The games start in the Spring.
-We play teams from other religious organizations until late August.
-Watch for notices in the newsletter Spring 2017.
-You can find the League schedule at www.rcsoftball.com.
+The season starts in the Spring and continues into August.
+We came in second in 2017.
+Watch for notices in the newsletter Spring 2018.
 Come join us or just cheer us on!

 Chair: Brietta Savoie

 These are informal brown-bag lunches held in homes of members and friends on the First Wednesday of each month (except during inclement winter weather).
 Notices in the newsletter announce the location.
 Dessert and drinks are provided by the host.
 Open to everyone.
 Plan to come and get to know more of us strengthening bonds of connection and friendship.

 One Book USR is a congregation-wide book group that meets in Reeb House on Wednesday evenings every 4 to 6 weeks depending on the length of the book.
 All are welcome to help choose, read and discuss selected books throughout the year.
 The name of the selected book and the date for the discussion will always be in the USR newsletter and calendar.